 Many of us have jobs that require sitting at the computer for hours at a time.
 If you’re like me, then you can get so immersed in your work that you often forget to take breaks.
-Though it may seem harmless enough, there are health risks of prolonged sitting that you don’t want to open yourself up to.
+Though it may seem harmless enough, there are dangers from the health risks of prolonged sitting that you don’t want to open yourself up to.
 Being the case, I wanted to explain why forcing yourself to move every half hour or so is important for balancing those proteins and genes within our systems to keep the body better protected instead of susceptible to a number of health problems.

 To illustrate, sitting for hours on end can lead to blood clots.
 Believe it or not, women have more than double the risk if they sit for more than 40 hours a week at work.
 In fact, they stand a greater chance of the clot moving to their lungs than others that sat less.
 The same holds true for subjecting yourself too long flights from sitting in a confined space for hours can cause deep vein thrombosis to set in.
 This is why hospitals encourage patients to move soon after surgeries instead of remaining immobile in their beds.